Capture method — Handline

 Northeast Atlantic (NEA) mackerel is assessed as one stock, but comprises three spawning components: the combined southern and western components and a separate North Sea spawning component.
 Only the North Sea component is sufficiently distinct to be clearly identified as a separate spawning component.
 Catch and survey data from recent years indicate that the stock has expanded northwestwards during spawning and the summer feeding migration.
 This distributional change may reflect changes in food availability and may be linked to increased water temperature, and/or increased stock size.

-Based on the most recent scientific advice (September 2017), the stock is assessed as having full reproductive capacity.
-Spawning Stock Biomass (SSB) is estimated to have increased since the early 2000s and has been above MSY-Btrigger since 2008.
+Based on the most recent scientific advice (September 2018), the spawning-stock biomass (SSB) is estimated to have increased in the late 2000s to reach a maximum in 2011 and has been declining since then.
+The stock is estimated to be below MSY Btrigger in 2018, for the first time since 2007.
 The fishing mortality (F) has declined from high levels in the mid-2000s, but increased again after 2012, and remains above FMSY.
-There has been a succession of large year classes since the early 2000s.
+There has been a succession of large year classes since the early 2000s, but the 2015 and 2016 year classes are estimated to be below average.

 ICES advises that when the MSY approach is applied, catches in 2019 should be no more than 318 403 tonnes (550 948 tonnes in 2018; 857 185 tonnes in 2017; 667 385 tonnes in 2016; between 831 000 tonnes and 906 000 tonnes in 2015; 927 000 tonnes and 1,011,000 tonnes in 2014; 497,000 and 542,000 t in 2013).